-Cutting operation costs

-13. Furniture in a smoke-free residential care home for the elderly will suffer from less damage and loss caused by burn resulting from lighted cigarette and can thus reduce cleaning and replacement costs.
+Cutting operation costs 13.
+Furniture in a smoke-free residential care home for persons with disabilities will suffer from less damage and loss caused by burn resulting from lighted cigarette and can thus reduce cleaning and replacement costs.
 Furthermore, deterioration of the air conditioning and ventilation system due to dirt-sucking (e.g. smoke ash) will be mininised.
 As such, maintenance cost for equipment and air conditioning systems will be reduced.

-Duties and Responsibilities of Managers and Staff

-14. In order to implement smoke-free measures in residential care homes for the elderly, the Ordinance empowers managers and authorised employees of residential care homes for the elderly with certain authority and responsibilities.
+Duties and Responsibilities of Managers and Staff 14.
+In order to implement smoke-free measures in residential care homes for persons with disabilities, the Ordinance empowers managers and authorised employees of residential care homes for persons with disabilities with certain authority and responsibilities.
 If anyone is found smoking in a residential care home, the manager or staff shall request the smoker to extinguish his/her cigarette, cigar or pipe immediately.
 If that person refuses to cooperate, the manager may call the police for assistance.
 15. Procedures to handle smoking offences